 The amount of activity we’re talking about is doable for every family – at least 30 minutes a day, 3 days a week.
 That helps get children closer to the recommendation of 60 minutes of physical activity every day for the best health.

 Parents, you can support your child’s participation in the Healthy Futures Challenge by being physically active with your child and by helping your child complete his or her physical activity log.

 Here’s more about the Challenge:

 Children will keep a log of physical activity totaling at least 30 minutes outside gym class 3 days each week for 4 consecutive weeks.
 Each month, they’ll submit the log to a designated school staff member who tracks their completed logs in a simple database.
-Staff will email the database to Healthy Futures at the end of each month.
+Staff will electronically send the database to Healthy Futures at the end of each month.
 Healthy Futures will mail prizes to the school for distribution at no cost to the teachers or staff.

 Primarily through Alaska schools, with the help of Healthy Futures, the Department of Health and Social Services, school staff, teachers and parents across Alaska

 And now to the most important question: Why?

 It is critical that we encourage behaviors that lead to healthy weights and prevent obesity.
 Physical activity is so important to our children’s physical and emotional health.
 Active children are more likely to have healthy weights, energy and self-confidence.
 They are more likely to perform better academically at school.